Socialcap-app/socialcap-anonymous-voting/docs/voting-flow.md

  identity, and broadcast the public key to the registered identity user.

 This will be stored off-chain, in the trusted API environment.

-**TasksList**

-The list of tasks assigned to the electors, where each task contains `{ uid, communityUid, identityHash, claimUid, status, ... }`.

-The UI will get the full list, and will filter the list on the UI side, so that no info is revealed to the API about the user identityHash (which is not linked in any way to the Authorization JWT).

-This will be stored off-chain, in the trusted API environment, table Tasks of IndexerDb.

 **CollectedVotes**